laurlouie/Seattle-Weather/README.md

 LinkedIn: https://www.linkedin.com/in/lauren-a-louie/

 ## License
-All are allowed to use my findings and analysis for personal or professional projects.
+All resources in this repository are allowed to use my findings and analysis for personal or professional projects.